 In today’s crowded job market, young professionals are presented with the difficult decision of whether to remain in their current careers or pursue additional education.
 An MBA can certainly be a useful addition for those working in finance; however, it is not necessarily the right choice for everyone.

-In 2012, Forbes reported that an alternative MBA, in the form of a startup school, may be better than an actual MBA.
-This perspective has shifted the focus from a traditional post-graduate education to a more innovative one.
+In 2012, Forbes reported that a startup school may be better for aspiring business professionals than an MBA.
+This has revolutionized the way we think about post-graduate education, moving away from traditional methods to more innovative approaches.

-So, how do you know if these programs are right for you, and what exactly can you get out of them?
-Here are some things to consider:
+Wondering if these programs are the right fit for you and what they can offer?
+Here are a few things to take into account:

 Who should enroll in an MBA alternative program?

 MBA alternative programs are perfect for anyone looking to get a leg up in the workplace, whether they’re interested in working at a startup or launching their own business.

 Where are programs located?

 If you’re looking for an in-person MBA alternative program, then look no further than the various locations of Startup Institute, General Assembly, and Dev Bootcamp.
 These are available all over New York City, Boston, Denver Austin Chicago San Francisco London, and other major cities around the world.
 Additionally, there are also lots of great online options such as Coursera Code Academy or Women’s Coding Collective which provide comprehensive courses suitable for anyone with an ambition to build a successful career!